 Lambda Python Job

-The Lambda Python Job template allows defining an AWS Lambda and Python and triggering this function on a schedule.
+The Lambda Python Job template allows defining an AWS Lambda in Python and triggering this function on a schedule or by an event.

 Features

-• Trigger the function according to a schedule (e.g. once per hour)
+- Trigger the function according to a schedule (e.g. once per hour) and/or based on messages received in an SQS queue

 Getting Started